-The Policy Report
+The Policy Report Circa 2008

-The Policy Report is published by Adam Haverstock and Igor Kagan.
+The Policy Report was published by Adam Haverstock and Igor Kagan.
 It was started on September 8, 2008 when the two discussed the need for an outlet to express their opinions on California Politics in a state where very few people understand the makeup of the government, let alone debate how to make it effective.

 As the project progressed, it became clear that their mission should be to develop a site where regular people can receive information about what is happening in their state in terms they can understand and without the political spin and rhetoric.